How many times have grilled chicken breast and ended up with dry, burnt chicken that resembles cardboard more than chicken breast? (See above image)

 I am no stranger to this problem.
 But I have found a delicious solution to this problem.
 Smoking the chicken breast instead of grilling!

 These smoked chicken breasts are tender and juicy.
 You also get a full on smoky flavor you can't get from the grill.
 Smoking is easy peasy and delivers big flavor with minimal ingredients and effort.

 This is perfect for those of you who simply don’t have the time to prepare and smoke a whole bird.

 Note: We prefer to use a pellet smoker for this recipe but we have also used an electric smoker with great success (so the family tells me), so I have included the variation below

-If you do not like the sound of this marinade you can swap out for your favourite, however, I would advise you to go for something that does not have a very overpowering flavour.
-You really want the beautiful flavour of the hickory to stand out in the breast!
+If you do not like the sound of this marinade you can swap out for your favorite, however, I would advise you to go for something that does not have a very overpowering flavor.
+You really want the beautiful flavor of the hickory to stand out in the breast!